 The Department's attention to this highly vulnerable population starts at the Hotline.
-Arizona law does not allow the Department to classify communications about unborn children as reports for investigation; however, the information is recorded and tracked.
-When enough time has passed to suggest that the child may have been born, Hotline staff conduct research to determine if the child was born, and where the child is currently residing.
-If the communication meets the statutory definition of a report, the communication is made into a report after the child's birth and a safety assessment is completed.
+Arizona law does not allow the Department to classify communications about unborn children as reports for investigation; however, the information is recorded in the CHILDS system for possible future use.

 The Department assigns a high priority response time for allegations of abuse or neglect involving children age five or younger.
 Children age five or younger are defined as highly vulnerable, which is considered by Child Abuse Hotline staff when determining the response time for a report.
 Reports alleging a substance exposed newborn require a two-hour response, or a response within 24 hours if the child will remain in the hospital until the DCS response occurs.
 As of February 1, 2016, reports alleging a victim child age three or younger require a response time no longer than 48 hours, and victim children age four or five require a response time no longer than 72 hours.
 In addition, child vulnerability, including the child's age, is one of the five safety threshold criteria considered by DCS Specialists when determining if a safety threat is present.
+Age is one of five vulnerability factors considered when assessing the priority response time when a concern of abuse or neglect is screened in as a DCS report for investigation.
+The Department defined vulnerable as: